chrisvaillancourt/website/README.md

 View the deployed app at [chrisvaillancourt.io](https://www.chrisvaillancourt.io/)

+## Local development

+Running locally requires node v18.17.x and pnpm.
+You can use pnpm to control your node version by running `pnpm env use --global lts`.

+Create environment variables by copying the [`.env-example`](./env-example) file.

 ## Development without docker

 This app may be run without using Docker.
 Run all commands from the root of the